Occupational Therapy’s Role in Fall Prevention

 Modifications that can be easily incorporated into the patient’s existing daily routine should be given priority.
 If training is required to use a modification or a piece of durable medical equipment, the caregiver should be trained in its use along with the patient so that the caregiver can help the patient become used to the modification.

-Fall prevention is an extremely important area of practice for occupational therapists and taking a holistic approach to reducing falls for patients will result in better outcomes.
-Our primary goal is to make sure our patients stay safe at home, and you can improve their chances by following the guidelines covered here.
+Fall prevention is an extremely important area of practice for occupational therapists and taking a holistic approach to reducing falls for patients will result in better outcomes for your patients.
+Our primary goal is to make sure our patients stay safe at home, and you can help improve their chances by following the guidelines covered here, regardless of your setting.

 Ballinger, C., & Brooks, C. (2013, May).
 An overview of best practice for falls prevention from an occupational therapy perspective.
 The Health Foundation.
 Retrieved June 11, 2018, from http://patientsafety.health.org.uk/sites/default/files/resources/an_overview_of_best_practice_for_falls_prevention_from_an_occupational_therapy_perspective_0.pdf